 Dr. Danielle Spearman-Camblard (also known as "Dr. Danielle" or "Dr. Dee") is a licensed clinical psychologist in the states of Connecticut and Virginia, as well as a telehealth psychologist in the state of Florida.
-She is a media contributor in the popular press, consultant to organizations & churches, and public speaker.
+She is a media contributor in the popular press, consultant to organizations & churches, and international public speaker.
+As a PSYPACT psychologist, she also provides telepsychology in 33 states.

 Dr. Camblard received her Bachelor of Arts degree in psychology from the University of Connecticut, graduated Cum Laude as an Honors Scholar.
 She earned her doctorate in clinical psychology (Psy.D.) as a Diversity Fellow at the University of Hartford’s Graduate Institute of Professional Psychology (GIPP).
 While receiving clinical training working with adult clients, she also pursued a concentration in childhood and adolescence.
 She subsequently completed her internship and post-doctoral fellowship at The Village for Families and Children, Inc., an APA-approved site, in Hartford, CT.